 *** Studio Equipment ***

 The studio includes basic recording equipment and is equipped with a piano, music stand, and a variety of music books.
 Parking is free and available on the street or in the driveway.
 Bonnie's home studio also has a cat in the home, so please alert her if you are allergic or need special accommodations.

 *** Travel Equipment ***

-For lessons at my studio, I provide a piano and music stand.
-For lessons at a student home, students must provide a piano or keyboard though I can provide a music stand.
+Voice and piano students must provide a piano or keyboard.
+Voice and flute students should provide a music stand.
+Students' homes must have a quiet area for the lesson with hard-backed chairs and minimize distractions (TV sound, pets, siblings, etc).
 All students are expected to purchase 1-3 books of music, depending on their instrument of study, and one sheet music binder.
 All students are to bring a pencil with working eraser and a water bottle to lessons.

 *** Specialties ***

 Beginners are my forte!
 Whether you are looking for a teacher for your child or yourself, my lessons break down the complex art of music into easily-comprehended segments.
 At the end of each lesson, you will know what to focus on during practice sessions, leading to a successful week of study.
 Questions encouraged during lessons, and if a question comes up during practice I can be reached by email, too!

 Regular lessons held during the school year cover basic information such as pitch, rhythm, breathing, confidence building, and composition.
 For some other ideas, check out the books I use:

 For piano, I highly recommend the Alfred's Basic library.
 With its combination of theory, aural skills, and technical exercises it has broad applications to all student ages and abilities.
 For young students, Alfred's Basic offers fun examples and alliterations which appeal to and capture the attention of children.
 Adults will find Alfred's All-In-One moves at a pace appropriate for higher-level thinkers while getting those fingers coordinated at the same time.